lach-g/c-data-structs/README.md

-# My Basic Data Structures in C
+# Simple Data Structures in C Headers

 ## About

 I wanted to define a common set of data structures that would be handy in any project.
 This is a start

 ## TODOs